crowl0gic/ffmpeg-nvidia/README.md

 ```
 event_extpipe_put: Error writing in pipe , state error 1: Broken pipe
 ```
-Performing the steps below will save a lot of time versus testing Motion live.
+Performing the steps below will save a _**lot**_ of time versus testing Motion live.

 **Note 3:** Once everything is working, you may see an occasional error of:
 ```
 event_extpipe_put: pipe ffmpeg -y -f ... <filepath> not created or closed already
 ```
-This is a [known issue](https://github.com/Motion-Project/motion/issues/1659) and won't impact actual functionality
+This is a [known issue](https://github.com/Motion-Project/motion/issues/1659) with Motion and won't impact actual functionality

 1. From the /etc/motion configuration directory, set aside a camera configuration for testing purposes.
 Load it in /etc/motion/motion.conf
-2. Use the following settings to dump the video output to a file
+2. Use the following settings to dump Motion's video output to a file
 ```
 movie_output off

 movie_extpipe_use on
 movie_extpipe cat > /tmp/stream
 ```
-3. Trigger an event in Motion and verify that /tmp/stream contains binary data
+3. Trigger an event in Motion and verify that /tmp/stream contains binary data.
 4. Follow the ffmpeg example provided by Motion: https://motion-project.github.io/motion_config.html#movie_extpipe
 ```
 movie_extpipe ffmpeg -y -f rawvideo -pix_fmt yuv420p -video_size %wx%h -framerate %fps -i pipe:0 -vcodec libx264 -preset ultrafast -f mp4 %f.mp4